tywalch/electrodb/README.md

 *Code: 1014*

 *Why this occurred:*
 An Index in your model references the same field twice across indexes.
-The `field` property in the definition of an index is a mapping to the name of the field assigned to the the PK or SK of an index.
+The `field` property in the definition of an index is a mapping to the name of the field assigned to the PK or SK of an index.

 *What to do about it:*
 This is likely a typo, if not double check the names of the fields you assigned to be the PK and SK of your index, these field names must be unique.